faustostangler/FL2/README.md

    python run.py
    ```

 The CLI invokes the application services to synchronize companies and NSD records.
-Logs are written to `fly_logger.log` in the project root.
+Logs are written to a `.log` in the project root.

 ## Services

-Two main services can be triggered individually:
+Example services can be triggered individually:

 - `sync_companies` – Fetch company listings and details from B3.
 - `sync_nsd` – Download sequential document information.

-Both services are started from `presentation/cli.py` when you execute `run.py`.
+Services are started from `presentation/cli.py` when you execute `run.py`.

 ## Project Layout